-Osteoarthritis (sometimes called degenerative arthritis, degenerative joint disease, osteoarthrosis, or hypertrophic osteoarthritis) is a chronic disorder associated with damage to the cartilage and surrounding tissues and characterized by pain, stiffness, and loss of function.
+Osteoarthritis is a chronic disorder associated with damage to the cartilage and surrounding tissues and characterized by pain, stiffness, and loss of function.

 As the condition causes more symptoms, the joint may become less movable and eventually may not be able to fully straighten or bend.
 New growth of cartilage, bone, and other tissue can enlarge the joints.
-The irregular cartilage surfaces cause joints to grind, grate, or crackle when they are moved.
-Bony growths commonly develop in the joints closest to the fingertips (called Heberden's nodes) or middle of the fingers (called Bouchard's nodes).
+The irregular cartilage surfaces cause joints to grind, grate, or crackle when they are moved and tenderness develops.
+Bony growths commonly develop in the joints closest to the fingertips (called Heberden nodes) or middle of the fingers (called Bouchard nodes).

 In some joints (such as the knee), the ligaments, which surround and support the joint, stretch so that the joint becomes unstable.
 Alternatively, the hip or knee may become stiff, losing its range of motion.
 Touching or moving the joint (particularly when standing, climbing stairs, or walking) can be very painful.

 The doctor makes the diagnosis based on the characteristic symptoms, physical examination, and the x-ray appearance of joints (such as bone enlargement and narrowing of the joint space).
-By age 40, many people have some evidence of osteoarthritis on x-rays, especially in weight-bearing joints such as the hip and knee, but only half of these people have symptoms.
 However, x-rays are not very useful for detecting osteoarthritis early because they do not show changes in cartilage, which is where the earliest abnormalities occur.
 Also, changes on the x-ray often correlate poorly with symptoms.
 For example, an x-ray may show only a minor change in a person who has severe symptoms, or an x-ray may show numerous changes in a person who has very few, if any, symptoms.
 Thus, x-rays are not always used or needed to make the diagnosis.

 Magnetic resonance imaging (MRI) can reveal early changes in cartilage, but it is rarely needed for the diagnosis.
-Also, MRI is in too short supply to justify routine use.
-There are no blood tests for the diagnosis of osteoarthritis, although blood tests may help rule out other disorders (such as rheumatoid arthritis—see Joint Disorders: Rheumatoid Arthritis (RA)).
-If a joint is swollen, doctors may numb the area with an injected anesthetic and then insert a needle into the joint to draw a sample of the joint fluid is sometimes withdrawn using a needle and local anesthesia.
-Analysis of the fluid can help differentiate osteoarthritis from disorders such as infection and gout.
+There are no blood tests for the diagnosis of osteoarthritis, although blood tests may help rule out other disorders (such as rheumatoid arthritis—see see Rheumatoid Arthritis (RA)).
+If a joint is swollen, doctors may numb the area with an injected anesthetic and then insert a needle into the joint to draw a sample of the joint fluid.
+The fluid is examined to differentiate osteoarthritis from other joint disorders such as infection and gout.

 Appropriate exercises—including stretching, strengthening, and postural exercises—help maintain healthy cartilage, increase a joint's range of motion, and strengthen surrounding muscles so that they can absorb stress better.
 Exercise can sometimes stop or even reverse osteoarthritis of the hip and knee.
 Doctors recommended people exercise in water (such as in a pool) because water spares the joints from stress.
 Stretching exercises should be performed daily.
-Exercise must be balanced with rest of painful joints (every 4 to 6 hours during the day), but immobilizing a joint is more likely to worsen the disease than relieve it.
+Exercise must be balanced with a few minutes of rest of painful joints (every 4 to 6 hours during the day), but immobilizing a joint is more likely to worsen the disease than relieve it.
 Using excessively soft chairs, recliners, mattresses, and car seats may worsen symptoms.
 People should not put pillows under their knees when reclining.
 (This recommendation contrasts with the recommendation that people with low back pain and sciatica put a pillow between their knees [see see What Is Sciatica?].)
 Using car seats moved forward, straight-backed chairs with relatively high seats (such as kitchen or dining room chairs), firm mattresses, and bed boards (available at many lumber yards) and wearing wear well-supported shoes or athletic shoes are often recommended.
 Toilet seat risers can help people who have painful osteoarthritis of the knees or hips, particularly if their muscles are weak.

 For osteoarthritis of the spine, specific exercises sometimes help, and back supports or braces may be needed when pain is severe.
 Exercises should include both muscle-strengthening as well as low-impact aerobic exercises (such as walking, swimming, and bicycle riding).
 If possible, people should maintain ordinary daily activities and continue to perform their normal activities, such as a hobby or job.
 However, physical activities may have to be adjusted to avoid bending and thus aggravating the pain of osteoarthritis.